Techartflowio/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 This example shows a basic URP-compatible shader.
 This shader fills the mesh shape with a color predefined in the shader code.

-To see the shader in action, copy and paste the following ShaderLab code into the Shader asset.
+To try the shader for yourself, copy and paste the following ShaderLab code into the Shader asset.

 ```c++
 // This shader fills the mesh shape with a color predefined in the code.